-Any person who is the victim of a crime, including but not limited to sexual assault, domestic violence, dating violence, stalking, and sexual harassment either on or off campus, is encouraged, but not mandated, to report the incident to the appropriate law enforcement agency.
+Any person who is the victim of a crime, including but not limited to sexual assault, domestic violence, dating violence, and stalking, either on or off campus is encouraged, but not mandated, to report the incident to the appropriate law enforcement agency.

 If you are in immediate danger and need and want help, contact local law enforcement.
-Call 911 in an emergency, or one of the following police department phone numbers depending upon your location.
+Call 911 in an emergency.

-If you prefer, the LECOM Police and Security Office and/or Seton Hill University Police Department, can contact local law enforcement for you.
+If you prefer, the LECOM Police and Security Department and/or Seton Hill University Police Department (at the Greensburg, Pennsylvania campus), can contact local law enforcement for you.
+See the LECOM Title IX Policy for a list of law enforcement with contact information by LECOM campus.
+This list includes the LECOM Police and Security Department by campus.